Synesso/FXCMTickData/README.md

 The following instruments are available to download.

 AUDCAD,AUDCHF,AUDJPY

 AUDNZD,CADCHF,EURAUD

 EURCHF,EURGBP,EURJPY

 EURUSD,GBPCHF,GBPJPY

 GBPNZD,GBPUSD,GBPCHF

 GBPJPY,GBPNZD,NZDCAD

 NZDCHF.NZDJPY,NZDUSD

 USDCAD,USDCHF,USDJPY

-To help with the downloading of data we have two python examples(Python 2.7 and Python 3.4).
+To help with the downloading of data we have two python examples([Python 2.7](https://github.com/FXCMAPI/FXCMTickData/blob/master/TickData27.py) and [Python 3.4](https://github.com/FXCMAPI/FXCMTickData/blob/master/TickData34.py)).

 Files are stored in our public directory with the following path URL

-https://tickdata.fxcorporate.com/{instrument}/{year}/{int of week of year}.csv.gz
+tickdata.fxcorporate.com/{instrument}/{year}/{int of week of year}.csv.gz

 For example if we want to get the first week of 2015 for EURUSD the URL would be